Vegan Shepherd’s Pie

 Steps

 • First, boil the lentils for about half an hour in plenty of water.
-Cooking time depends on the brand, so follow the instructions on the package.
-Drain them, reserving a cup of cooking water, and set aside.
+Cooking time depends on the brand, so follow the package instructions.
+Drain them, reserving one cup of the cooking water, and set aside.

-In a large saucepan, sauté the onion, celery, and carrot with the bay leaf for a few minutes, then add the mushrooms and a bit of salt.
-Stir well, and once the mushrooms have reduced, add the tomato paste and lentils.
-Let it simmer, using some lentil cooking water when needed.
-After about 15 minutes, our vegan shepherd’s pie filling will be ready: make sure it’s not too dry, as it will continue to cook in the oven.
+In a large pan, sauté the onion, celery and carrot with the bay leaf for a few minutes, then add the mushrooms and a pinch of salt.
+Stir well and, once the mushrooms have reduced, add the tomato paste and the lentils.

-• Now you need to make simple mashed potatoes.
+• Now make a simple mashed potato.
 To save time, peel the potatoes and cut them into pieces.
-Place them in a pot and cover with slightly salted cold water.
-Boil them for about twenty minutes, checking with a fork if they are cooked.
+Put them in a pot and cover with cold water lightly salted.
+Boil for about twenty minutes, checking with a fork to see if they’re done.

-Drain the potatoes and put them back in the pot, add a bit more salt, nutmeg, nutritional yeast, and soy milk, and mash them into a smooth, creamy puree.
-If it’s too dry, add a splash more milk.
-Adjust the salt if necessary.
+Drain the potatoes and return them to the pot, add a little more salt, nutmeg, nutritional yeast and the soy milk, and use a potato masher to make a smooth, creamy purée.
+If it’s too dry, add another splash of milk.
+At the end, adjust salt if necessary.

 • Divide the filling among the 4 ramekins.
-Do the same for the mashed potatoes, then smooth the surface, sealing the potatoes well to the edges of the ramekins.
-Use a fork to scratch the surface of the puree: this will create a better crust.
+Do the same with the mashed potatoes and smooth the surface, sealing the mash down to the edges of the ramekins.
+Use the tines of a fork to score the surface of the mash: this will give a nicer crust.

-Place 2 ramekins in the air fryer basket and cook at 320°F for 15 minutes, then at 390°F for another 8 minutes or until golden.
+Place 2 ramekins in the air fryer basket and cook at 320 °F for 15 minutes, then at 392 °F for another ~8 minutes, until golden.

-Let cool for a few minutes, then serve either directly in the ramekins or unmolding everything with a spoon, being careful not to burn yourself.
+Let cool a few minutes and then serve either directly in the ramekins or unmold with a spoon, being careful not to burn yourself.

 Vegan Shepherd's Pie, Eat Without Belly

-• And here are our vegan shepherd’s pies ready to be enjoyed, hot of course.
-Really good, and I who ate the originals when I lived in London was satisfied with this light and vegan version.
+• And here our vegan shepherd’s pies are ready to be enjoyed, hot of course.
+They’re really tasty and, having eaten the originals when I lived in London, I was satisfied with this light vegan version.

-• Here you can see it unmolded from the ramekin, for 5 Weight Watchers points it’s really a lot to eat!
-But they are so good: here at home, they were very much appreciated and will certainly be on the table this Christmas or maybe at New Year’s to honor the tradition in a different way.
-Try them too and let me know if you liked them!
+• Here you can see it unmolded from the ramekin: for 5 Weight Watchers points it’s a lot of food.
+They’re so good: they were much appreciated at home and will definitely be on the table this Christmas or maybe at New Year’s to honor tradition in a different way.

 Storage

-You can also prepare both the filling and the mashed potatoes in advance and even pour everything into the ramekins.
-In fact, I cooked two and covered the other two with plastic wrap and put them in the fridge.
-I cooked them 3 days later and they were still perfect.
+You can prepare both the filling and the mashed potatoes in advance and even assemble them in the ramekins.
+I actually cooked two and covered the other two with plastic wrap and put them in the fridge.
+I then cooked them 3 days later and they were still perfect.

-I didn’t freeze them, but I’m sure they can be frozen and then slightly thawed and cooked for a little longer.
+I didn’t freeze them but I’m sure they can be placed in the freezer and then slightly thawed and cooked a little longer.

 • What is nutritional yeast?

-In this recipe, you will also find nutritional yeast, which is a deactivated yeast rich in vitamin B12.
-It’s widely used in vegan cooking as it gives dishes a cheese-like flavor.
-To learn more, read here: Nutritional Yeast: What it is, how to use it and why!
+This recipe also uses nutritional yeast, which is a deactivated yeast rich in vitamin B12.
+It’s widely used in vegan cooking because it gives a cheesy flavor to dishes.
+To learn more read here: Nutritional Yeast: what it is, how to use it and why!

-Definitely!
-In fact, in the oven, you can use more ramekins or directly a larger baking dish, doubling or even tripling the quantities.
-For baking, I couldn’t try, but I believe you will need to bake at 350°F for about 30 minutes and then grill the surface.
+Certainly!
+In the oven you can use more dishes or a larger baking dish, doubling or even tripling the quantities.
+I couldn’t test it myself, but I believe you should bake at 356 °F for about 30 minutes and then brown the surface under the grill/broiler.

 Author image